harsh-wadhwa/trading-platform/README.md

 # Django E-commerce

 This is a very simple e-commerce website built with Django.
+Used HTML, CSS, JS